yohanchatelain/fmriprep/README.rst

 - Take fMRI data from raw to fully preprocessed form.
 - Implement tools from different software packages.
 - Achieve optimal data processing quality by using the best tools available.
 - Generate preprocessing quality reports, with which the user can easily identify outliers.
 - Receive verbose output concerning the stage of preprocessing for each subject, including meaningful errors.
 - Automate and parallelize processing steps, which provides a significant speed-up from typical linear, manual processing.

-More information and documentation can be found here:
+More information and documentation can be found at https://fmriprep.readthedocs.io/

-https://fmriprep.readthedocs.io/